AmitrajitDas/go-fan-out-fan-in-pipeline/README.md

 The fan-out/fan-in pattern is a concurrency design pattern commonly used in Go for parallelizing and coordinating concurrent tasks.
 It is particularly useful when you have a time-consuming task that can be divided into smaller subtasks that can be executed concurrently.

-This Go program generates random numbers and checks if they are prime numbers using concurrent goroutines.
-It demonstrates the concepts of fan-out and fan-in patterns in Go concurrency.

 ## How it works

 ### The pattern consists of two main stages: fan-out and fan-in.